mrkcor/emphloyer/README.md

   you can extend the \Emphloyer\AbstractJob if you like.
 - Hook up Emphloyer with a backend to manage the queueing of jobs.

+Additionally you can use Emphloyer to schedule jobs like you would in the crontab, to do so you will need to hook up the scheduler with a backend as well.

 ### Defining your own jobs

 Here's a silly example of a job impementation: